 Trump says U.S.-China trade deal will be signed on Jan 15

-WASHINGTON, Dec 31 (Reuters) - U.S. President Donald Trump said on Tuesday that Phase 1 of an American trade deal with China would be signed on Jan.
-15 at the White House.
+WASHINGTON, Dec 31 (Reuters) - U.S. President Donald Trump said on Tuesday that Phase 1 of trade deal with China would be signed on Jan.
+15 at the White House, though considerable confusion remains about the details of the agreement.

 The president wrote in a tweet that he would sign the deal with "high level representatives of China" and that he would later travel to Beijing to begin talks on the next phase.